Circular motion analogue Unruh effect in a $2+1$ thermal bath: Robbing from the rich and giving to the poor: Introduction

 We first obtain a mode sum expression for the response function of the UDW detector, allowing the field to have any dispersion relation subject to mild monotonicity assumptions.
 In the analogue spacetime setting, this allows field frequencies that go beyond the phononic regime \cite{BEC1,Liberati}; in a fundamental relativistic spacetime setting, this allows dispersion relations that might arise from Planck scale physics \cite{Amelino-Camelia:2008aez}.

 We then specialise to the massless Klein-Gordon field.
 We establish analytically the asymptotic behaviour of the response function in several regimes, including the low and high ambient temperature regimes, and the corresponding asymptotic behaviour of the effective temperature, defined operationally via the detailed balance relation between excitations and de-excitations.
 We present numerical results for the interpolating regimes, chosen for their potential relevance for prospective experiments \cite{Gooding,Bunney:2023ude}.

-As a highlight, we identify regimes in which the detector experiences an effective temperature that is \emph{lower\/} than the ambient temperature, so that the Unruh effect induces cooling rather than heating.
+As a highlight, we show that an acceleration effect can be identified even when the Doppler effect dominates the overall magnitude of the detector's response,as is expected to be the case in the Helium analogue spacetime system considered in~\cite{Bunney:2023ude}.
+We also identify regimes in which the detector experiences an effective temperature that is \emph{lower\/} than the ambient temperature, so that the Unruh effect induces cooling rather than heating.
 Criteria by which the Unruh effect may be argued to induce cooling have been discussed in a variety of relativistic spacetime settings \cite{Brenna:2015fga,Liu:2016ihf,Garay:2016cpf,Li:2018xil,Henderson:2019uqo,Pan:2020tzf,Pan:2021nka,DeSouzaCampos:2020ddx,Barman:2021oum,Zhou:2021nyv,Robbins:2021ion,Chen:2021evr,Wu:2022rmv}.

 As a mathematical side outcome, we evaluate in closed form an infinite series \eqref{eq:besselsum-closed} involving squared Bessel functions.
 We have not encountered this identity in the existing literature.